molgenis/molgenis-frontend/packages/data-explorer/README.md

 yarn run serve

 note: visit '[dev-server]/login' to signin, after sigin navigate back to [dev-server]/ to view app on local dev server

+If the above doesn't work, set a temporary local variable using the terminal:

+export DATA_EXPLORER_DEV_PW=PasswordFromTheVault
 ```

 ### Compiles and minifies for production